DanielGuernsey99/FA23-Team-7/README.md

    - files ending in  .txt  .md  can be moved into the package under 'Source Packages' or 'Other Sources'

-# An App file will have been created by the new project, it needs to be altered
+# ALTER THE App FILE TO RUN THE PROGRAM
 1. In NetBeans open the two java files containing main methods
    - App.java
    - RentalCentral.java